 No-churn ice cream is a simple and convenient substitute to a traditional custard-based ice cream.
 It combines whipping cream, sweetened condensed milk, and a variety or flavorings or mix-ins to customize it.
 The resulting mixture is whipped to incorporate air and then frozen until it reaches a creamy and scoopable consistency.

-As its name suggests, no-churn ice cream can be made without an ice cream maker, which “churns” custard based ice creams to both freeze and incorporate air into the mixture.
+As its name suggests, no-churn s’mores ice cream can be made without an ice cream maker, which “churns” custard-based ice creams to both freeze and incorporate air into the mixture.

 How do no-churn ice cream ingredients work together to make such a good substitution for traditional, custard-based ice cream?